billzorn/common/README.md

 Look in /usr/share/xsessions to change the list of desktop sessions available at login.
 Try using ibus-setup to free C-space for use in applications!
+.profile contains an example of how to guard path manipulation from being duplicated by tmux.